 Howdens' employment contracts provide that the Company will promote internationally recognised labour standards and that all our employees must adhere to a code of ethics in order to achieve the highest possible standard of integrity in our business relationships.
-We have specific policies in relation to antibullying and harassment.
+We have specific policies in relation to anti-bullying and harassment.

-In order to further reduce the likelihood of the exploitation of our employees a confidential, 24-hour, multi-lingual whistleblowing facility is in place.
-This is available to all employees, customers, agency workers or contractors and it accepts telephone calls, emails and contact via a website.
+In order to further reduce the likelihood of the exploitation of our employees or inappropriate activity by Howdens as a business, a confidential, 24-hour, multilingual whistleblowing facility is in place.
+This is available to all employees, customers, agency workers or contractors and it accepts telephone calls and raising of issues via a dedicated website.

-The helpline is advertised on posters in all places of work (offices, depots, and warehouses) and it is administered by an independent third party.
+The helpline is advertised on posters in all places of work (offices, depots, and warehouses) and it is administered by an independent third party, with investigations handled by an independent internal team.
 Howdens encourages all workers, customers or other business partners to report any concerns related to the direct activities or the supply chains of our business.

-During 2019, the Board of Directors and the Executive Committee received reports on the number of occasions that the helpline was accessed as well as the nature of complaints.
-An additional awareness campaign was also launched and made available to employees with updated awareness messages (which reinforce the independence and confidentiality of the whistleblowing hotline, as well as its purpose and its availability in different languages).
+During 2020, the Board of Directors and the Executive Committee received reports on the number of occasions that the helpline was accessed as well as the nature of complaints.
+An additional awareness campaign was also launched in February 2021 following a change of provider for these services.
+This was made available to employees with updated awareness messages (which reinforce the independence and confidentiality of the whistleblowing hotline, as well as its purpose and its availability in different languages).